Click hear to learn about the giant ear.

 Over recent decades experiment and theory have established the Standard Model of elementary particle interactions and developed a framework for precise calculations.
 In spite of this success, strong evidence that the Standard Model is incomplete is provided by three specific shortcomings: 1) we do not understand the origin of matter, that is how the early universe evolved to provide more matter than antimatter for planets, stars and galaxies to exist as observed today; 2) we do not know what constitutes the dark matter that comprises most of the mass of the observable universe; 3) we have not specified the quantum mechanics of neutrinos, the elusive elementary particles that accompany radioactive decay.
 It is clear that a New Standard Model must emerge and that it must be based on experiment.
 Chupplab research challenges precise Standard Model predictions and can provide solid signals of new physics by measuring the magnetic signature (magnetic-moment anomaly) of the muon, an exotic elementary particle that is produced in abundance at the Fermi National Accelerator Laboratory, and exquisitely measuring the shape of the neutron and the isotope 129Xe manifest in an electric-dipole moment (EDM).
 This work addresses the deepest questions that we can ask: what is matter made of, how did it come to be and how does it interact at the same time addressing the technical demands of the experiments by pushing the limits of magnetic field measurement.
 Many potential additional applications of these techniques may be extended into biology, neuroscience and medicine.

-We are part of the Fermilab muon g-2 collaboration and recently announced the results of the Run 1 data set.
-Together with the previous results from Brookhaven, measured g-2 of the muon differs from the Standard Model Calculation by 2.5 parts-per-million (ppm), which is about 4.2 times the estimated combined uncertainty of experiment and theory.
+We are part of the Fermilab muon g-2 collaboration and recently announced the results of the Run 1 and Run 2-3.
+Together with the previous results from Brookhaven, measured g-2 of the muon differs from the Standard Model Calculation by 2.5 parts-per-million (ppm), which is about 5 times the estimated combined uncertainty of experiment and a recently compiled Standard-Model calculation.
 This is currently the strongest laboratory signal for new physics.
 The Chupp lab has been focused on the absolute and accurate measurement of the magnetic field that connects the muon spin-precession frequency to the magnetic-moment anomaly aµ= (g-2)/2Step 1.jpg.
 The challenge of precision absolute magnetometry has pushed the development of new techniques based on 3He.
 Combined with measurement of the magnetic moment of the 3He nucleus, this promises to establish a new standard and a new set of devices for measuring magnetic fields.

 Review on EDMs with Peter Fierlinger, Michael Ramsey-Musolf, and Jaideep Singh